cpatil123/DS-Capstone-Example/ROADMAP.md

 ## Loading Data
 - [x] Read in a 15% sample of raw data
 - [x] Convert sampled raw data to corpus form
-- [ ] Instantiate DocumentTermMatrix on each corpus
+- [x] Create DocumentTermMatrix for each document

 ## Exploratory analysis
 - [x] Length of data